2017 Kremlin Cup (pool)

-The 2017 Kremlin Cup was a professional ten-ball pool tournament held from 18–23 September 2017 in Olympic Stadium in Moscow, Russia.
+The 2017 Kremlin Cup was a professional ten-ball pool tournament held from 18 to 23 September 2017 in Olympic Stadium in Moscow, Russia.

 The winner was David Alcaide, who defeated the defending champion in the final Alexander Kazakis 9–6.
 Nick van den Berg and Eklent Kaçi were defeated semi-finalists.

 Tournament format

 The event featured 101 participants competing first in a Double-elimination tournament.
 When there are 32 players remaining, the tournament progressed to a single-elimination tournament.
 The event was contested as to eight racks, with the final as a race to 9 racks.
 The event was played as winner breaks.